Natural 2HDMs without FCNCs: SINGULAR ALIGNMENT OR HOW TO AVOID TREE-LEVEL FCNCS

-It is straightforward to see how substitution of the ansatz shown in Eq.~\eqref{eq:SingAlig} into Eq.~\eqref{eq:SVD} guarantees the absence of tree-level FCNCs.
-Moreover, note that when $\alpha_k \propto \beta_k \propto \gamma_k$ then it implies Yukawa alignment~\cite{Pich:2009sp}.
+It is straightforward to see how substituting the ansatz in Eq.~\eqref{eq:SingAlig} into Eq.~\eqref{eq:SVD} guarantees the absence of tree-level FCNCs.
+Namely, each Yukawa matrix is diagonal in the mass-basis,

+Moreover, when $\alpha_k \propto \beta_k \propto \gamma_k$ the ansatz implies the Yukawa alignment~\cite{Pich:2009sp}.
 In fact, singular alignment is equivalent to the generalized version of the Yukawa alignment~\cite{Penuelas:2017ikk} which is flavor non-universal.
-Interestingly, this kind of apparently \textit{ad hoc} ansatz could in fact originate from a family symmetry as shown already in Ref.~\cite{Varzielas:2011jr} or from an effective approach with additional hidden scalars~\cite{Serodio:2011hg}.
-More importantly, both the family universal alignment and its generalized version to non-universality, are linear realizations of the minimal flavor violation hypothesis~\cite{DAmbrosio:2002vsn} implying that the appearance of FCNCs at the loop-level poses no risk by respecting all experimental bounds~\cite{Buras:2010mh}.
-Lastly, it has been recently shown that the flavor universal minimal flavor violation ansatz can be generalized to a non-universal one~\cite{Egana-Ugrinovic:2018znw} (see~\cite{Egana-Ugrinovic:2019dqu} for an application to a 2HDM framework).
+Interestingly, this kind of apparently \textit{ad hoc} ansatz could originate from a family symmetry as shown in Ref.~\cite{Varzielas:2011jr} or from an effective approach with additional hidden scalars~\cite{Serodio:2011hg}.
+More importantly, the family universal alignment and its generalized non-universal version are both linear realizations of the minimal flavor violation (MFV) hypothesis~\cite{DAmbrosio:2002vsn}.
+This implies that the appearance of FCNCs at loop-level poses no risk as all experimental bounds are respected, see for example~\cite{Buras:2010mh,Penuelas:2017ikk}.
+Lastly, it has been shown recently that the family universal MFV ansatz can be generalized to a non-universal one~\cite{Egana-Ugrinovic:2018znw}; see~\cite{Egana-Ugrinovic:2019dqu} for an application to a 2HDM framework.